dalessioluca/cromwell_for_ML/README.md

 # cromwell_for_ML
-Cromwell_for_ML leverages cromwell, WDL and Neptune to train Machine Learning model at scale and nicely log the results for nice visualization and comparison.
+Cromwell_for_ML leverages *cromwell*, *WDL* and *Neptune* to train Machine Learning model at scale and nicely log the results for nice visualization and comparison.
+Possible use cases include:
+1. hyperparameter optimization a
-Possible use cases include hyperparameter optimization and code development when multiple experiments are required.
+2. code development when multiple experiments are required.

 # Setup
 To work you need to install both cromshell and Neptune.